gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

 | A11       | 65         |
 | A12       | 66         |

+Bad enough, it seems that the only pin pwm-capable is the number 11 but is used for internal timing in the firmware: indeed if I try to use it I obtain the following error:

 ```
 In file included from sketch/MarlinConfig.h:40:0,
                  from /opt/Marlin/Marlin/Marlin.ino:31:
 SanityCheck.h:1547: error: #error "Counter/Timer for SPINDLE_LASER_PWM_PIN is used by a system interrupt."
        #error "Counter/Timer for SPINDLE_LASER_PWM_PIN is used by a system interrupt."
 ```

+If I want to use ``PWM`` probably the only option is to re-purpose a fan connector.
+I'll see.